lbordonal/00-Libft/README.md

 <br />

 <p align="center">
-:warning: <strong> Makefile used only for tests. </strong> :warning:
+:warning: <strong> Makefile used only for tests. </strong> :warning: <br />
+If you want the submitted Makefile, just ask me!
 </p>